srnfr/az-demo-k8s/README.md

 Public IP assigned to Nodes.

-NB : Security Group Network modified to support NodePort and SSH admin access (with RSA key)
+NB : Security Group Network to be modified to support NodePort